Recreation

 The Kathleen Grattan Award is for an original collection of poems or a long poem by a New Zealand or Pacific resident or citizen.

 Auckland poet Kathleen Grattan, a journalist and former editor of the New Zealand Woman’s Weekly, died in 1990.
 A member of the Titirangi Poets, her work was published in Landfall and other volumes including Premier Poets, a collection from the World Poetry Society.
 Her daughter Jocelyn Grattan, who also worked for the New Zealand Woman’s Weekly, shared her mother’s love of literature.
-She has generously left Landfall a bequest with which to establish an award in memory of Kathleen Grattan.
+She generously left Landfall a bequest with which to establish an award in memory of Kathleen Grattan.

 Award conditions